AydinHassan/progress-bar-log/README.md

 ## Use cases

 Originally I wanted this for long running import/export work.
-Being able to see a subset of the most recent log entries and also still see the progress and memory usage with scrolling the terminal.
+Being able to see a subset of the most recent log entries and also still see the progress and memory usage without scrolling the terminal.
 I figured it might be useful for some other people too.

 ## Usage